-NOTE: The term of office for each proposed director expires on the date of the next annual meeting of shareholders.
+NOTE: The term of office for each proposed director expires on the date on the next annual meeting of shareholders.

-No directors or proposed directors have been a director or officer of a company that was subject to an order, became bankrupt or was subject to penalties or sanctions.
+No director or proposed director has been a director or officer of a company that was subject to an order, became bankrupt or was subject to penalties or sanctions.